PaddlePaddle/PaddleFL/README.md

 mkdir build && cd build
 ```

-Execute compile commands, where `PYTHON_EXECUTABLE` is path to the python binary where the PaddlePaddle is installed, 'g++_path' is the path of G++ and `PYTHON_INCLUDE_DIRS` is the corresponding python include directory.
+Execute compile commands, where `PYTHON_EXECUTABLE` is path to the python binary where the PaddlePaddle is installed, `CMAKE_CXX_COMPILER` is the path of G++ and `PYTHON_INCLUDE_DIRS` is the corresponding python include directory.
 You can get the `PYTHON_INCLUDE_DIRS` via the following command:

 ```sh
 ${PYTHON_EXECUTABLE} -c "from distutils.sysconfig import get_python_inc;print(get_python_inc())"